-Social-emotional focus: The UWG Pre-K teachers understand the importance of building knowledge and skills for social and emotional growth and have received training in positive behavior intervention and student engagement programs.
+- Social-emotional focus: The UWG Pre-K teachers understand the importance of building knowledge and skills for social and emotional growth and have received training in positive behavior intervention and student engagement programs.

-UWG faculty and students: Our expert faculty and undergraduate/graduate students are continuously involved in the preschool for improved programming and special events including research projects, speech/hearing screenings and work groups, family engagement programs, and more!
+- UWG faculty and students: Our expert faculty and undergraduate/graduate students are continuously involved in the preschool for improved programming and special events including research projects, speech/hearing screenings and work groups, family engagement programs, and more!
 Early childhood and special education faculty are on-site for supporting the program.

-About the 2021-2022 School Year
+About the 2022-23 Pre-K School Year at the Early Learning Center:

 - The UWG Pre-K will operate a traditional (e.g., face-to-face) model.
 Current health and safety protocols are consistent with the Center for Disease Control (CDC) and Bright from the Start.
 Additional health and safety measures that are recommended by the National Association for the Education of Young Children were also considered.